monkeytypegame/monkeytype/backend/mongo-todo.md

 - Work on transfering data from firebase to mongo
 - Make sure that development can be done on mac and windows computers as well
   - directories in server.js might cause issues
+- Create admin panel or public stats page to make use of analytics data

 ## User transfer